Everyone lacks motivation sometimes. Including me! It’s tough to stay focused and motivated no matter who you are.

-Depression can cause you to lose any motivation to achieve goals.
-Also, if you obsess about the complexities of doing something new, you’ll intimidate yourself and not do it.
+Don’t stress about it.
+If you obsess about the complexities of doing something new, you’ll intimidate yourself and not do anything.

 So, don’t obsess about the work involved.
-Do your goals step-by-step and focus on how great you’ll feel when you finish it.
+Do your goals step by step and focus on how great you’ll feel when you finish them.

-In the end, everyone lacks motivation from time to time.
+In the end, everyone needs a little help getting motivated at times.
 When that happens you can follow the above tips to get you back on track!
-Above all, force yourself to actually start the task.
-I promise, starting is the worst part, the rest will fall into place.

 Also, don’t forget to subscribe to get life-changing articles sent to your email!